anynines/a9s-kubernetes-training/website/docs/kubernetes/60-configmaps-and-secrets/80-secrets.md

 Kubernetes:

-> lets you provision TLS certificates signed by a Certificate Authority (CA) that you control.
+> Lets you provision TLS certificates signed by a Certificate Authority (CA) that you control.
 These CA and certificates can be used by your workloads to establish trust.
 [7]

 See [7] to learn more about managing TLS Certificates with Kubernetes as the topic is outside of this lesson.

 ### Docker Registry

-So far all container images have been pulled from dockerhub[5], the Kubernetes default registry.
+So far all container images have been pulled from Docker Hub[5], the Kubernetes default registry.
 Often there are reasons to use alternative container registries.
-One reason may be to chose a registry being within the same network as the Kubernetes cluster so that traffic of pulling container images is contained within the private network.
+One reason may be to choose a registry being within the same network as the Kubernetes cluster so that traffic of pulling container images is contained within the private network.

 In the case a private registry is to be used Kubernetes has to authenticate requests issued towards the registry.
 This is the purpose of Docker Registry Secrets.